MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 1. Sign in to [https://flow.microsoft.com/](https://flow.microsoft.com/).

-2. Click **My flows**, and then click **Create from blank**.
+2. Click or tap **My flows**, and then click or tap **Create from blank**.

-3. In the list of flow triggers, click **Dynamics 365 - When a record is created**.
+3. In the list of flow triggers, click or tap **Dynamics 365 - When a record is created**.
 You may be prompted to sign-in to Dynamics 365.

-4. Enter the following information.
+4. Click or tap the following information.
   * **Organization Name**.
 Select the Dynamics 365 instance where you want the flow to listen.
   * **Entity Name**.
 Select the entity that you want to listen to, which will act as a trigger initiating the flow.
 In this walkthrough **Leads** is selected.

     ![Flow details](./media/connection-dynamics365/flow-details.png)
-5. Click **New step**, and then click **Add an action**.
+5. Click or tap **New step**, and then click or tap **Add an action**.

-6. Click **Dynamics 365 – Create a new record**.
+6. Click or tap **Dynamics 365 – Create a new record**.

-7. Enter the following information.
+7. Click or tap the following information.
   * **Organization Name**.
 Select the Dynamics 365 instance where you want the flow to create the record.
 Notice that it doesn’t have to be the same instance where the event is triggered from.
   * **Entity Name**.
 Select the entity that will create a record when the event occurs.
 In this walkthrough, **Tasks** is selected.

 8. A Subject box appears.
-When you click the box, a dynamic content pane appears where you can select either of the following fields.
+When you click or tap the box, a dynamic content pane appears where you can select either of the following fields.

   * **Last Name**.
 Selecting this field will insert the last name of the lead in to the Subject field of the task, when the task record is created.
   * **Topic**.
 Selecting this field will insert Topic field for the lead in to the Subject field of the task, when the task record is created.